iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 The owner of an NFT has the ability to destroy it.
 When an NFT is destroyed, all of its balance will be transferred to the NFT's current owner, and the alias output representing the NFT will be spent without creating a corresponding next alias output.

-You can use the `destroy-nft` command to destroy a NFT.
+You can use the `destroy-nft` command to destroy an NFT.
 You can run the `destroy-nft` command with the `-help` flag to view the available options.

 ```bash
 ./cli-wallet destroy-nft -help